ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

 About the Millennium Fellow

-Carisa Shah is an incoming freshman at the University of Pennsylvania Jerome Fisher Program in Management & Technology double majoring in Economics and Computer and Cognitive Science and minoring in Physics.
-She has been interested in engineering since fifth grade when she joined her first robotics team and she is excited to pursue this interest on campus.
-Aside from working on her project, her hobbies include robotics, tennis, painting landscapes, reading mystery novels, and baking.
+My name is Carisa Shah and I am an incoming freshman at the University of Pennsylvania Jerome Fisher Program in Management & Technology double majoring in Economics and Computer and Cognitive Science and minoring in Physics.
+I have been interested in engineering since fifth grade when I joined my first robotics team and am excited to pursue this interest on campus.
+Aside from working on my project, my hobbies include robotics, tennis, painting landscapes, reading mystery novels, and baking.